ritaaktay/advent-of-code-2022/README.md

 # Advent of Code 2022

-Solutions to the [Advent of Code 2022](https://adventofcode.com/) problems.
+Solutions to the [Advent of Code 2022](https://adventofcode.com/) problems

 I will attempt to TDD!